 Follow along, and we can help you make the most of your time in this fascinating and remarkable city.
 At the end of the article, there is also a handy map of this Bath itinerary.

-Tip – If you prefer to take a tour we recommend this 2-hour tour which covers the Roman Baths, the best of Bath’s Georgian architecture, and its ancient heritage & vibrant modern culture.
+Tip – If you prefer a private tour of Bath (including day trips) we recommend booking with Daniel of Bath Insider Tours.
+For a group tour we recommend this 2-hour tour which covers the Roman Baths, the best of Bath’s Georgian architecture, and its ancient heritage & vibrant modern culture.
 Or this hop on hop off sightseeing tour where you will learn all about Bath from the audio commentary aboard.

 Bath itinerary – how to see the best of Bath in one day